 Hospitals emphasize washing hands to prevent infections by putting sinks in every room.
 We think workplaces can achieve a similar result by increasing their number of hand sanitizer stations.

-Hospitals know the most common way viruses spread is on people’s hands.
+A common way viruses spread is on people’s hands.
 No-touch bathrooms with automated fixtures avoid hands touching surfaces that may harbor viruses or bacteria.
+Automatic entry doors and other devices like touch-less bottle fillers are beneficial.

-Durable finishes such as bleach-able fabrics enable better cleaning.
+Durable finishes such as colorfast fabrics enable better cleaning.
 Hospitals avoid hard-to-clean, carpeted areas.
 Some high-touch finishes like copper and brass have anti-viral properties.

 Doctors tell sick people to stay home so they don’t infect others.
 In-person meetings are likely to decrease, but workplaces can use tools like Zoom or Microsoft Teams to collaborate and connect.